sonalku/receptenboek/README.md

 ## Implementation

 1. Application is developed in Spring Boot with Java 8 on Spring Tool Suite IDE.
-Database used is mongodb database.
+Database used is embedded mongodb database.

 2. You can add/delete/modify/search recipes using given criteria using the application.